-Eswatini’s agricultural sector is the second largest contributor to the economy after the manufacturing sector.
-Commercial agriculture is dominated by sugar, canned fruit and beef production for export.
+Eswatini’s agricultural sector is the third largest contributor to the economy.
+Commercial agriculture is dominated by sugar, canned fruit, and beef production for export.
 Many Emaswati practice subsistence farming, primarily maize cultivation.
-The country is historically a net importer of maize, animal feed, vegetable, and other products and the volume of imports depends significantly on the amount of rainfall (which impacts local production).
-In 2019 the value of agriculture imports was in excess of USD 100 million.
-The top five import products are wheat, yellow maize, rice, whole maize, and fruits and vegetables.
+The country is historically a net importer of maize, animal feed, and vegetables, and the volume of imports depends significantly on the amount of rainfall (which impacts local production).
+To note, the government discourages the use of genetically modified organisms (GMOs).

 Besides subsistence production, the country meets much of its demand for agricultural products through imports from South Africa.